esi-neuroscience/syncopy/doc/source/developer/datatype.rst

 classes (see also `Wikipedia
 <https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)>`_).

-.. inheritance-diagram:: syncopy.AnalogData syncopy.SpectralData syncopy.SpikeData syncopy.EventData
+.. inheritance-diagram:: syncopy.AnalogData syncopy.SpectralData syncopy.SpikeData syncopy.EventData syncopy.CrossSpectralData syncopy.TimeLockData
-   :top-classes: BaseData
+   :top-classes: syncopy.BaseData
    :parts: 1

 The bottom classes in the class tree are for active use in analyses.